 Again, due to the lack of comparable data insight such as would be provided by a system like Chargeflow’s ChargeScore®, all you have, for the most part, is your gut feeling and internal data with no benchmark.
 Therefore, it’s challenging to isolate suspicious chargebacks – you’re more or less flying in the dark, so to say.

-Staying on top of your disputes game and tracking down the correct reason code for each dispute demands sufficient transaction data.
-If you have such insight, you can quickly evaluate a customer’s historical transaction data, analyze behaviors patterns before the chargeback, and isolate touch points associated with chargeback occurrences.
+Staying on top of your disputes game and tracking down the correct chargeback reason code for each chargeback dispute demands sufficient transaction data.
+If you have such insight, you can quickly evaluate a customer’s transaction history data, analyze behaviors patterns before the chargeback, and isolate touch points associated with chargeback occurrences.

 For one, you get a better understanding of your business cash flow and forecast it by calculating how much money you expect to recover from ongoing disputes.